hellohaptik/docs_haptik/docs/bot-builder/basic/business.md

 - Location Required: Enabling this box will require users to input their location to move ahead with the task.
 This is applicable for Android/iOS SDKs only

 Click Save.
 You’ve created a task!
+If you make any changes in Taskboxes, it will take 30 mins to reflect.

 - Bot Break Messages: This is the message that will be sent to users when the bot breaks.